Whose Monument: Participatory Design Project for Monument-Street Buffer Zones

 1- The conservation project of Shajar al-Durr Dome

-the conservation project of Shajar al-Durr Dome (1250) and rehabilitation of an adjacent building into a community / tourist centre, starts in November 2013 in collaboration with MSA & BEC (Megawra) with funding from the American Research Centre in Egypt and the Barakat Trust, UK, in addition to private funding for the rehabilitation component.
-(Athar Lina 3).
+One of the components of the third phase of the Athar Lina project is the conservation of Shajar al-Durr Dome constructed in 1250.
+The project will also include the rehabilitation of the adjacent building into its former function as a small clinic complex.
+The project was initiated in November 2013 in collaboration with MSA & BEC (Megawra) with funding from the American Research Centre in Egypt and The Barakat Trust, UK, in addition to private funding for the rehabilitation component.

 Cleaning the mausoleum and starting rehabilitation of the clinic.